sudonitish/sdl2-game/README.md

 This is a simple 2D game project using SDL2.

 ## Project Structure
+# SDL2 Game

+This is a simple 2D game project using SDL2.

+## Project Structure

 - `main.cpp` — Entry point of the game
 - `assets/` — Game assets (sprites, textures)